benkaylor/Getting-and-Cleaning-Data-Project/CodeBook.md

 *Source - https://www.semanticscholar.org/paper/Energy-Efficient-Smartphone-Based-Activity-Anguita-Ghio/dc7024840a4ba7ab634517fae53e77695ff5dda9*

-* Red for the X axis, green for Y and blue for Z. It uses the standard android smartphone coordinate system.
+* It uses the standard android smartphone coordinate system.
   + X is left side or right side of phone.
   + Y is up or down on phone
   + Z is forward or backward on phone.